What are plastic-free cleaning products?

 All our products are free of single-use plastic and most are completely plastic-free.
 That means no hidden liners, plastic scoops, or dissolvable pods or sheets.
 Most of our plastic-free packaging is made from recyclable cardboard, paperboard, glass, and steel.
 The only plastic in our entire product line is our bulk buckets and the sprayers that come with our All-Purpose Home Cleaner glass bottles, which are designed to be refilled and reused many times.

 Our powdered products, including Laundry Powder, Oxygen Brightener, and Gentle Home Cleaning Scrub, come in cardboard and steel canisters.
 All you have to do to recycle them is separate the cardboard from the steel ends.
-Better yet, keep the canister and refill it with our kraft paper refill bags.
+Better yet, reuse the canister with our powder refills.
 Or buy our powders in bulk with our zero-waste bucket program.
 When you’re done with the bucket, send it back to us to wash and reuse for the next person.

 All our solid soaps and refill tablets are packaged in paperboard boxes printed with vegetable-based inks.
 These are also recyclable and compostable at home.
 Some of our products are even available without the packaging — we just send you the soap and shipping materials.